Justin Lin

-Justin Lin (林詣彬 (林诣彬, Lîm Gē-pin, Lín Yìbīn), born October 11, 1971) is a Taiwanese-American film and television director, producer, and screenwriter.
+Justin Lin (林詣彬 (Lîm Gē-pin, Lín Yìbīn), born October 11, 1971) is a Taiwanese-American filmmaker.
 His films have grossed over US$3 billion worldwide as of March 2017.
 He is best known for his directorial work on Better Luck Tomorrow (2002), the Fast & Furious franchise from The Fast and the Furious: Tokyo Drift (2006) to Fast & Furious 6 (2013) and F9 (2021), and Star Trek Beyond (2016).
-He is also known for his work on television programs like Community and True Detective.
+He is also known for his work on television programs like Community, Warrior, and True Detective.

 Early life and education

 Lin was born on October 11, 1971, in Taipei, Taiwan.
 He immigrated with his family to the United States at the age of eight and grew up in Buena Park, California.
 He graduated from nearby Cypress High School.
 Lin earned the rank of Eagle Scout in March 1989 while a member of Boy Scout Troop 670.

 Lin attended the University of California, San Diego, for two years before transferring to the University of California, Los Angeles (UCLA).
 He received a Bachelor of Arts with a major in film and television and a Master of Fine Arts in film directing and production from the UCLA School of Theater, Film and Television.
 He was given a Distinguished Alumni Award in 2017.